vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

 : 2 octets per {{!RFC6891}}.
 Contains the length of the payload following OPTION-LENGTH, in octets.

-IDENTIFIER-TYPE
-: 2 octets, indicates the format of the CLIENT-IDENTIFIER contained in the option.

-  This document only defines the format for 3 different types of CLIENT-IDENTIFIER; namely, a 48-bit MAC address, an IPv4 address, or an IPv6 address.
-Including the IDENTIFIER-TYPE indicator as part of the option allows for easy evolution of ECID to include other types of identifying addresses, such as EUI-48 or EUI-64 {{?RFC7042}} or a DHCP Unique Identifier {{?RFC3315}} and {{?RFC6355}}, as devices and needs change.
-The IDENTIFIER-TYPE could even indicate that the CLIENT-IDENTIFIER is a specially encrypted identifier that only the DNS Nameserver can decrypt.

-  The following IDENTIFIER-TYPE values are defined.
-The values chosen correspond to the address family codes as assigned by IANA in
-  {{Address_Family_Numbers}}.
-     IDENTIFIER-TYPE 16389 (0x40 0x05), 48 octet MAC address
-     IDENTIFIER-TYPE 1 (0x00 0x01), 32 octet IP version 4 address
-     IDENTIFIER-TYPE 2 (0x00 0x02), 128 octet IP version 6 address

-  Note that some initial implementations MAY limit support to the IDENTIFIER-TYPE 16389 (48-bit MAC), with other defined IDENTIFIER-TYPE values simply reserved as described above.
+ECID-DOMAIN
+: A variable length domain name that defines the context in which the identifier should be interpreted, encoded in uncompressed wire format.

 CLIENT-IDENTIFIER
-: variable number of octets, depending on the value of IDENTIFIER-TYPE.
+: A variable number of octets, depending on ECID-DOMAIN.
+Its contents are opaque to this specification, only needing to be understood between a co-operating forwarder and full-service resolver.

-  The IDENTIFIER-TYPE, and its corresponding CLIENT-IDENTIFIER, fields may be repeated in a single ECID option, increasing OPTION-LENGTH correspondingly.
-However, the same IDENTIFIER-TYPE may not appear more than once.
-(This should be reflected in the packet diagram but I still have to hunt down whether there's a convention for that.
+The ECID-DOMAIN and its corresponding CLIENT-IDENTIFIER fields may be repeated in a single ECID option, increasing OPTION-LENGTH correspondingly.
+However, the same ECID-DOMAIN may not appear more than once.

 All fields are in network byte order ("big-endian", per {{!RFC1700}}, Data Notation).